immersve/immersve-docs/docs/guides/simulator/introduction.md

 To begin using the simulator, one must first create an Immersve test card with the following steps:
 - Visit https://app.immersve.com/config and toggle `ENABLE_TEST_MODE` to on
-- Go to https://app.immersve.com and sign in with a new account (don’t use your existing account)
+- Go to https://app.immersve.com and sign in with a new metamask account (don’t use your existing account)
 - Create a card

 Once a card is acquired you can go to https://app.immersve.com/simulator to use the simulator.